Kazunari Ninomiya: Radio

 Ninomiya has his own radio show, Bay Storm, since October 4, 2002.
 The show is currently airing every Sunday on Japan's BayFM, in which he often plays his own renditions of Arashi's songs as well as songs by other artists.

+Writer

 Magazine

 He wrote a column with the title "IT" in MORE magazine, from January 2009 until it ended in January 2019.
 On July 7, 2024, he announced to his fan club that he would release, on November 15, the compilation of the 123 issues in the form of a book called "Ninomiya Kazunari no It [itto]".
 The book contains all photos and written parts included in the More series, with a gift of a special photo bookmark.

+Books

+Ninomiya released the book "Dokudan to henken" in June 2025, a book that covers a variety of topics from his point of view.
+With around 220,000 units sold, the book garnered the top spot in 11 rankings.
+In the "Oricon Annual Book Ranking 2025," it not only ranked first in the "paperback" category, but also the "celebrity books"; and was included in other rankings, including Tohan/Nippan's "2025 Annual Bestsellers".
+The full list is as follows: